 Frequency: Submit annually in Excel format to CIVHC via SFTP by September 1st of each year.

 Beginning in 2022, production files with complete three calendar-year periods will be submitted no later than September 1st.
-Note that the administrator may choose to require test files to be submitted prior to the annual due date of September 1st.
+Note that the administrator requires test files to be submitted with applicable reporting period data by July 15th, prior to the annual due date of September 1st.

 A 9.1 Annual PBM Contract Information